 Price: While a less-expensive helmet will protect you to the standards set by the CPSC (which are high-quality standards), if you spend more money you will get a helmet that is unequivocally better in every measurable way.
 This is not to say that you have to spend $250, especially if you're just looking to have the bare minimum protecting your dome.
 But if you spend more, say around $100+, your helmet is much more likely to be more comfortable, more well-ventilated and feature innovative safety tech that you won't find on a cheap helmet.

 Fit: Most helmets come in a few sizes and can be adjusted for a snug fit.
 To ensure you get the right size, you'll want to take a tape measure, preferably a fabric one used for measuring clothing, and wrap it around your head to find the circumference.
 Compare that number to the size chart and boom!
 You've got your size.
 The sizes for most brands are similar, but it is definitely worth checking out the size chart before placing an order.
-If you're between sizes, we'd recommend sizing up, because a helmet that is too small is never comfortable.
+If you're between sizes, we'd recommend sizing up because a helmet that is too small is never comfortable.
 You want to forget a helmet is there, not think about it every second of your ride.

 Ventilation: Generally speaking, the more expensive your helmet is, the more well-ventilated it will be.
 Companies spend thousands trying to make helmets aerodynamic, but they also spend big money to make sure your head stays cool.
-Even when it is cold out, you'll want a helmet that is well ventilated so that your sweat and excess heat will evaporate up and away from your head rather than drip into your eyes.
+Even when it is cold out, you'll want a helmet that is well-ventilated so that your sweat and excess heat will evaporate up and away from your head rather than drip into your eyes.

-The Best Bike Helmets of 2022
+The Best Bike Helmets

 We evaluated helmets our staff members own and use regularly, along with a handful of helmets we deemed worthy of being the best.
 Through direct side-by-side comparison and actual bike rides, on and off-road, we put the helmets through their paces, judging them for fit, comfort, ventilation and value.
 Before you ask, no, we did not crash-test these.
 They do, however, all meet the safety requirements outlined above.